Creating Grids with QGIS

 'Create Print Layout' box appears

-Type: a layout title (i.e. Venzuela)
+Type: Layout title (i.e. Venzuela)

 Click OK button